 Photos, phone numbers, emails, Skype addresses – freelancers add these credentials to their profiles to signalize you that they are real and can be trusted.
 If you can’t see any, it’s probably better to skip this particular contractor.

-Concise but clear job title
+Write a concise but clear job title

-Titles like “Need help with website ASAP!!!!!1” or “Need a coder” suck, because they tell freelancers nothing about the nature of the job.
+Titles like “Need help with website ASAP!!!!!1” or “Need a coder” tell freelancers nothing about the nature of the job.
 Having to review dozens of Freelancer jobs on a daily basis, contractors usually scan titles in the first place.
 If yours doesn’t look promising, why would they want to apply to it?

 “Need a front-end dev for WordPress setup” looks a bit better, doesn’t it?

 Freelancer.com has a huge variety of all kinds of filters and categories that job postings fall under.
-When posting a job, make sure you specify the related category and skill sets, so that contractors could preliminarily assess whether their expertise matches your requirements.
+When posting a job, make sure you specify the related category and skillsets, so that contractors could preliminarily assess whether their expertise matches your requirements.

 Provide detailed description

-You don’t have to disclose all the project data, but rather provide candidates with the overall context: what you’re working on, what you want them to do and when, what are the project-related problems you’ve been facing.
+You don’t have to disclose all the project data, but rather provide candidates with the overall context: what you’re working on, what you want them to do, and when, what are the project-related problems you’ve been facing.
 Also, if you have any references, use the “Upload files” section to give applicants a better picture.

 Specify your budget and project type